UMC-Utrecht-RWE/RWEBRIDGE-CHECKER/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-RWEBRIDGE-CHECKER is an R package with a Shiny app for meta data file comparison to check the consistencies.
-The goal is to diagnose the inconsistencies between the meta data files before running the analytical pipeline.
-This package is the generalized version of metadatachecker, implemented within BRIDGE framework.
+RWEBRIDGE-CHECKER is an R package with an interactive Shiny app for meta data file consistency check based on expected RWE-BRIDGE schema.
+The goal is to diagnose the problems related with table contents and absence/presence of related tables for the uploaded user tables (csv).
+This package is the generalized version of metadatachecker, implemented within RWE-BRIDGE framework.

 ## Installation